Howard County, MD's Climate Action Contribution

 GREEN FLEET

-Howard County currently employs three full-size electric buses in the Howard Transit fleet for the most heavily used bus lines in and around Columbia.
+Howard County employs three full-size electric buses in the Howard Transit fleet for the most heavily used bus lines in and around Columbia.
 The buses are powered by an inductive charger that provides energy to the bus batteries through electromagnetic induction, allowing the batteries to re-energize without having to be plugged in.
-In addition, Howard County’s administrative and public safety fleet includes 62 hybrid-electric and six all-electric vehicles (four sedans and two motorcycles).
+Howard County received funds in 2020 through the Maryland Department of the Environment to replace an additional three old buses with upgraded “clean diesel”, which reduces significant air pollutants (NOx and particulate matter) and the greenhouse gas carbon dioxide by over 90%.
+To date, the county fleet has 22 all-electric vehicles and over 250 hybrid vehicles that help reduce county government emissions.

 ENERGY EFFICIENT GOVERNMENT